 With the first color, cast on 138 stitches.

-Knit every row until there are 25 garter stitch "ridges" (1 ridge = 2 rows).
+Knit every row until you have used the entire skein (or until there are 23- 25 garter stitch "ridges" [1 ridge = 2 rows]).

-Switch to the second color and knit every row until there are 25 ridges.
+Switch to the second color and knit every row, using up the entire skein.

 Repeat with each color, making sure to always switch colors on the same side.

-After knitting 25 ridges with the seventh color, loosely bind off.
+After knitting all but a couple of yards of the seventh color, loosely bind off.